gsi-ee/dabc/plugins/root/docu/JSROOT.md

 First argument is id of the HTML element where drawing will be done.
 Second argument is object to draw and third argument is draw options.
-Function return painter object, which can be used to update drawing like here:

-    var painter = JSROOT.draw("drawing", obj, "colz");
+One also able to update drawing with new version of object:

     // after some interval
     // request object again
     var obj2 = JSROOT.parse(result2);
-    painter.RedrawObject(obj2);
+    JSROOT.redraw("drawing", obj2, "colz");

+JSROOT.redraw function will call JSROOT.draw if drawing was not performed before.

 ### File API